young0tete/hungarian_python/README.md

 # hungarian_python
-Hungarian algorithm module written in python using numpy.
+Hungarian algorithm module written in python using numpy for assignment problem.